-Tick Box Knowledge Experience A Detailed understanding Fully competent in the subject to a high level of detail В Reasonable understanding Reasonable level of knowledge / competence in the subject С Limited understanding Some knowledge or exposure to the subject D Not sure No / limited knowledge or exposure to the subject
+Tick Box Knowledge Experience

+A Detailed understanding Fully competent in the subject to a

+high level of detail

+В Reasonable understanding Reasonable level of knowledge /

+competence in the subject

+С Limited understanding Some knowledge or exposure to

+the subject

+D Not sure No / limited knowledge or exposure

+to the subject

-Please complete the self-assessment.
+Please complete the self-assessment based on your level of knowledge on each subject.
 Should you have any queries in relation to any aspect of the self-assessment, please contact the Pension Fund Manager.